skukla/vm-from-scratch/README.md

 	3. Dynamic Block Type: `Any Dynamic Block Type`
 	4. Customer Segment: `LUMA Guest Customers`

-Content will consist of one row containing the HTML-driven heading we saved earlier and a products list element which refers to the `Featured Products` category.
+Content will consist of one row containing some headings and a products list element which refers to the `Featured Products` category.
+We'll also show off the *hide* feature by including a hidden HTML element containing a different appearance for the headings.

-1. Duplicate the first row
+1. Drag a `text` element into the first row
+	1. Content Line 1:
+		1. Format: `Heading 2`
+		2. Font Size: `36px`
+		3. Line Height: `Line Height`
+		4. Text: `Hot Sellers`
+		5. Color: `Black`
+	2. Content Line 2:
+		1. Format: `Heading 2`
+		2. Font Size: `26px`
+		3. Line Height: `Line Height`
+		4. Text: `Here's what's trending on Luma right now`
+		5. Color: `Black`

-2. Drag an `HTML Code` element into the top row
+2. Drag an `HTML Code` element into the row beneath the text element
 3. Paste the following

 ```